-1.DON'T use lighter fluid to start the fire, unless you want your food to taste like a chemical.
-That goes for the use of briquettes (quick lite) too.
+1.DON'T use charcoal lighter fluid to start the fire, unless you want your food to taste like a chemical.
+That goes for the use of self lighting briquettes (quick lite) or charcoal too.

 2.DO start the fire with only a small amount of charcoal.
 Too much will result in too much heat.

 3.DO use hardwood natural lump charcoal.
 Use brands that are all natural and/or no additives.

 4.DON'T open the lid on the cooker constantly!
 Opening the cooker's lid allows more oxygen to the fire.
 You need to shut off the air supply to the fire when you want to bring the cooking temperature down.

 5.DO use woods sparingly when cooking.
 View the wood as just another cooking ingredient.
 Remember - you can always add more but you can never take away what has already been added.

 6.DO experiment!
 Every palate is different.
 Don't be afraid to mix different woods to find a signature flavor.

 7.DO keep ingredients for rubs, sauces, and mops fresh.
 No ingredient should be kept for more than 6 months.

 8.DO purchase meats with the bone-in.
 Bone acts as a heat element; it absorbs heat and then transfers it into the meat, allowing for more even cooking.